MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 ### Government Community Cloud (GCC)

-The Government community cloud links that should be made accessible are as follows.
+The Government community cloud links that should be accessible are as follows.

 - `https://ocprodocprodnamgs.blob.core.usgovcloudapi.net`
 - `https://*.omnichannelengagementhub.us/*`